Stargazing

 Where to Stargaze

-Even the light from a thin crescent moon can make it more difficult to see fainter stars or even the Milky Way.
-You'll see the darkest skies during a new moon or when the moon is below the horizon.
+the darkest skies appear during a new moon or when the moon is below the horizon.
 Check sunrise and sunset times and moon phases before you head out.
 NASA's Night Sky Planner page offers useful links and tips.

 It can take 20-30 minutes for your eyes to adjust to the dark.
 Spend enough time outside away from bright lights to allow your eyes to adjust.

-White lights from flashlights, cell phones, or vehicle headlights can harm your night vision.
-A red light won't impact your night vision as much.
+Night vision is impacted by the white light from flashlights, cell phones, and vehicle headlights.
 Many flashlights and headlamps have a red-light feature, or you can simply cover your white light with red cellophane.

 Park footer